Europress: History

 Europress was formed by Derek Meakin in 1965.
 It began by publishing magazines and newspapers, then during the 1980s as an expansion of its magazine publishing business, it became involved in the rapidly growing software industry.

 Under the name Database Software, they released software including the Red Arrows game for the ZX Spectrum and the office suite Mini Office II, as well as games and educational software for children.

 During the late 1980s Europress decided to spin off its software publishing division as a separate company: Europress Software, with Christopher Payne as managing director and Diane O'Brien as Sales Director.
 Chris Payne came up with the name Mandarin Software as the brand for all the planned games, graphic designer Heather Sheldrick designed the logo, and Mandarin Software was launched to the press at a Chinese restaurant in London, where it showed off its first round of planned product launched.
 Europress Software published a high proportion of educational material, such as the Fun School series.

 The publishing business was purchased by IDG and became IDG Media towards the end of 1994.
-A reorganisation of the titles promptly followed, with the Atari, Amiga and Acorn divisions each losing one or more titles along the way.
+A reorganization of the titles promptly followed, with the Atari, Amiga and Acorn divisions each losing one or more titles along the way.

-Their software publishing business was purchased by Hasbro Interactive in 1999.
-At first, the studio prospered and expanded.
+In 1999, Hasbro Interactive purchased Europress.
+Following the closure of the deal, the studio prospered and expanded.
 It was able to produce titles using some of the brands owned by Hasbro, even producing two for Hasbro Germany.

+Following Hasbro Interactive's purchase by the French-based Infogrames in January 2001, they gained little interest in Europress' focus on educational multimedia.
+On 13 July, Infogrames sold the Europress brand and titles to Trend Systems Limited, a company operated by the Meakin family, who effectively renamed Trend Systems as the new Europress Limited.
+The Europress business that Infogrames kept was renamed as Infogrames Learning Limited after the sale of the Europress brand.

-A little over a year later, Hasbro Interactive was losing money and was sold to Infogrames for a small amount; Infogrames gained ownership of all the Hasbro brands.
-However, Infogrames were not interested in the educational multimedia, which was Europress's focus, and ignored the company for several months.
-Ownership was then returned to the Meakin family.
-They ran the company for little over a year before it went into liquidation.
+After the Europress brand was returned to the Meakin family, they ran the company for a little over a year before it went into liquidation.
 A major factor in this was Granada TV's ignorance of their rights over Countdown.
 They had encouraged Europress to produce a Countdown CD-ROM, but only weeks before the launch, with large pre-orders, they discovered that they did not have the interactive rights.

-Derek Meakin sold the rights to the Europress brand name to Atari, who then sold them to Koch Media in 2002.
+In July 2002, the Europress brand was sold to Koch Media, who began licensing the brand to smaller companies wishing to create educational content.
+Koch than began to use the Europress brand as a publishing label for select titles.

 Meakin then cofounded Meakin Enterprises with Chris Phillips.
 Meakin died in October 2010.

 Past magazines that have since ceased publication include: Amiga Action, Amiga Computing, Computing with the Amstrad / Amstrad CPC Computing, Atari User, Atari ST User, ST Action, Mega Action, PC Today, PC Home, PC Action, Gamepro UK, Apple User, Telelink and Video Action.